 /WHAT IS ASSESSED HERE:

 HOW YOU EXPERIENCE NATURE,

 HOW YOU UNDERSTAND THE

 HUMAN RELATIONSHIP WITH

 NATURE, AND YOUR RELATED

 FEELINGS AND BEHAVIORS.

-This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
-We don't have enough data to report on your understanding of this topic.
+This graph shows the affective dimension, meaning that you connect emotionally with this aspect.
+We don't have data to report if or how these feelings relate to your understanding and behaviors.